nasa/fprime/README.md

 ### Adaptability

-F´is tailored to the level of complexity required for small missions.
-This makes it accessible and easy to use, while still supporting a wide variety of missions.
+F´ is tailored to the level of complexity required for small missions.
+This makes F´ accessible and easy to use while still supporting a wide variety of missions.

 ### Analyzability